Flaque/quirk/README.md

 Some things are muted because they're dumb and not the important bits.
 But the important bits are big, gigantic works of in-your-face crunchy juicy goodness.
 Titles should be bold, the boldyest bold you got.
 Only got one thing to say?
 Make [that thing a full screen giant, towering over mortals.](https://i.imgur.com/zcplBkP.png)

 Illustrations should be excessively cute and burst with as much personality as your artistic talent can muster.
 None of that sleek silicon valley business-casual airplane art.
-Nah. **Give me bubbles and smiles.** We're making a healthy-cool app here, not some collared-shirt-wearing fintech money-market manstravaganza.
+Nah. **Give me bubbles and smiles.** Draw little dudes and [make them eat each other.](https://i.imgur.com/JYM9CbA.png) We're making a healthy-cool app here, not some collared-shirt-wearing fintech money-market manstravaganza.

 When I first started making things, I made those websites that just threw every color you could on the page and it looked awful.
 Eventually I noticed it looked awful and then because super cautious about doing anything remotely interesting.
 I think I'm not back in a happy medium.
 The UI design tweeks I stole from a lot of other apps, this general thinking comes from [the game design concept of "Juice."](https://www.youtube.com/watch?v=216_5nu4aVQ)